About Us

 MISSION:

-At the Society’s organizational meeting on June 21, 1979 Carl Albert was elected as the Society’s first President.
-He made a few statements about a possible course of action for the group: 1) the preservation of the records of the county should be paramount and 2) the Society should attempt to record every man, woman and child who ever lived in Pittsburg County.
+Upon its founding on June 21, 1979, Carl Albert–former US House Representative and the Society’s first president–stated what he thought should be the goals of the Society: 1) to preserve the records of the county and 2) to attempt to record every man, woman and child who ever lived in Pittsburg County.

-These objectives have been pursued through the efforts of the members and volunteers.
+Since that meeting, these objectives have been continually pursued through the efforts of members and volunteers.

 COLLECTIONS: